unnohwn/telegram-checker/README.md

 # 📱 Telegram Account Checker
 Enhanced version of bellingcat's Telegram Phone Checker!

-A Python script to check Telegram accounts using phone numbers.
+A Python script to check Telegram accounts using phone numbers or username.

 ## ✨ Features

-- 🔍 Check single or multiple phone numbers
+- 🔍 Check single or multiple phone numbers and usernames
 - 📁 Import numbers from text file
 - 📸 Auto-download profile pictures
 - 💾 Save results as JSON